caalberts/localroast/README.md

 ## Overview

-Localroast is a Go command line tool to run a local stub http service.
-Localroast takes command line string arguments to define routes and stub responses with http status codes.
+Localroast is a lightweight Go command line tool to run a local stub http service.
+Stub endpoints can be defined either using a JSON file input or command line arguments.

 ## Installation